brechtcs/lazy-build/README.md

 There's two main changes compared to a standard Gulp stream:

-1. We've replaced `gulp.dest` with an asynchronous iteration calling `this.write`.
+1. We've replaced `gulp.dest` with an asynchronous iteration calling `target.write`.
 This ensures that only the requested CSS files are written to the file system.
-2. In `gulp.src` we're using `params.wildcards[0]` instead of a regular glob pattern.
+2. In `gulp.src` we're using `target.wildcards[0]` instead of a regular glob pattern.
 This makes building individual CSS files more efficient.

 ### Remote sources